ViraResh/ViraResh/README.md

 <h1 align="center">Hi 👋, I'm Vira</h1>
 <h3 align="center">
-Front-end Developer focused on Angular, Ionic, and scalable web applications
+Front-end Developer focused on Angular, Ionic, and scalable web apps
 </h3>

 ---

 ### About Me

-- Front-end developer with 4+ years of experience
-- Strong experience with Angular (v8–20)
-- Building scalable and maintainable UI applications
-- Experience with Ionic + Capacitor mobile apps
-- Focused on clean architecture, performance, and UX
+I'm a front-end developer, mostly Angular, for the past 5+ years.
+Most of my work is business apps — dashboards, admin panels, SaaS platforms — the kind of thing with a lot of forms, tables, and data that has to stay in sync.
+I also build mobile apps with Ionic.

+A lot of what I do is picking up projects someone else started — reading through the code, figuring out how it works, and adding to it without breaking things.
+That's the part I'm actually good at.

 ---